j-hive/morphfits/data/README.md

 |`I-4`||17|131072|Sigma image has zero or negative pixels; set to 1e10.|
 |`I-5`||18|262144|Pixel mask is not same size as data image.|

-For example, a bitmask of 768 would mean the flags at bit 8 and 9 were raised, which would mean the fit is unusable, since 8 is considered a failing flag.
+For example, a bitmask of 768 would mean the flags at bits 8 and 9 were raised, which would mean the fit is unusable, since 8 is considered a failing flag.

 ## GALFIT Convergence Bitmask
 These are the values added if a parameter has failed to converge.
-For a fit to be considered "usable", all of its parameters must have converged, i.e.
-`convergence = 0`.

 |Parameter|Fails|Bit|Value|
 |:---|:---|:---|:---|
 |`effective radius`|:x:|0|1|
 |`sersic`|:x:|1|2|
 |`axis ratio`|:x:|2|4|

+For example, a bitmask of 3 would mean the flags at bits 0 and 1 were raised, which would mean the effective radius and sersic index failed to converge for the object.